sgiori11/sgiori11/README.md

 ### Hi hei ciao! 👋

-🌱 Just a California gal living in Italy :it:, building a job board that matches Italian startups with IT talent. <br>
+🌱 I'm a California gal living in Italy :it:, building a job board that matches Italian startups with IT talent. <br>
-⚡ Current stack: Nextjs, React, Node, CSS/SASS
+⚡ Current stack: Nextjs, Supabase, CSS/SASS

 <!--